Skip to main content

 2. Wegovy and phentermine have unique dosages and are administered differently

-Wegovy is safe to administer on your own at home.
+Wegovy injections are safe to administer on your own at home.
 You can inject your dose just under the skin (subcutaneously) into your stomach or the top of your thigh.
 You can also receive it in your upper arm, but due to the awkward angle, it’s best to have someone else inject it for you here.
 You should avoid injecting into the same spot every time.
 Instead, change your injection site with each dose to help avoid injection site irritation.

 Phentermine is an oral product that comes as a tablet and capsule.
 It’s also available as an orally disintegrating tablet (ODT) that dissolves on the tongue.
 Phentermine tablets are available in a 37.5 mg formulation, while the capsules are available in 15 mg, 30 mg, and 37.5 mg formulations.